 This is probably the most important advice.
 On the second day force yourself to meditate, even if it’s just for a few minutes.

 Start with the mindset that you will complete the full 30 days of meditation no matter what.
-Complete the planning worksheet (accessible through the curriculum tab) before you begin the 30 day meditation challenge.
-This will help put you in a mindset which will ensure you meditate for the full 30 days.
+Complete the planning worksheet (accessible through the curriculum tab) before you begin the 30-day meditation challenge.
+This will help put you in a mindset that will ensure you meditate for the full 30 days.